 (B) The California Film Commission, commencing with fiscal year 2021-22, shall allocate tax credits each year to qualified motion pictures meeting the criteria of this subdivision.
 The total amount of credits that may be allocated under this subdivision is one hundred fifty million dollars (\$150,000,000).
-The amount of credit that may be allocated to a qualified motion picture under this subdivision may not exceed the greater of twelve million dollars (\$12,000,000), or seven hundred fifty thousand dollars (\$750,000) per episode, for a season of a television series.
+For taxable years beginning before January 1, 2025, the amount of credit that may be allocated to a qualified motion picture under this subdivision shall not exceed the greater of twelve million dollars (\$12,000,000), or seven hundred fifty thousand dollars (\$750,000) per episode, for a season of a television series.
+For taxable years beginning on or after January 1, 2025, the amount of credit that may be allocated to a qualified motion picture under this subdivision shall not exceed the greater of , or dollars (\$) per episode, for a season of a television series.
 Recurring television series receiving an initial allocation under this subdivision shall be allocated for subsequent seasons no more than allowed under this paragraph.